maneeshparihar/demoGit1/readmeManeesh.txt

-Hello, this is my first the project.
+Hello, this is my {on branch 1} first the project.
 I am adding this line after the first commit.